 And here is the comparison between WSL1 and WSL2, in that you can clearly see that WSL2 is a significant improvement over WSL1 in terms of performance, compatibility, and functionality.

 Not only that, after installing wsl2, you can access most of the Linux command-line tools like

 grep, and many other utilities directly on Windows without switching to Dual-Boot or using virtualization technology like VMware or VirtualBox.

 Benefits of Using WSL2

 - Download the GNU/Linux Distribution directly from Microsoft Store.

 - Run the native Linux command-line utilities

 grep, and the

-There are many other advantages to use WSL2, but there is some minor limation, too.
-Like I/O file transfer is slow compare to native Environment.
+There are many other advantages to using WSL2, but there are some minor limitations, too, like the fact that I/O file transfer is slow compared to native environment.